-:
+Download the program, training data and models from Github at https://github.com/Bizbalt/PFP/archive/refs/heads/main.zip and unpack it to a location of your choice (from now on referred as <PFPDIR>).

+Optional: If you got a Nvidia graphic processing unit you can uncomment the last codeblock in the docker-compose.yml file in the newly created PFP folder to make it available to the project.

+\PFP\docker-compose.yml:

 to

-Download the program, training data and models from Zenodo at https://doi.org/10.5281/zenodo.8092354 and unpack it at e.g., your document folder.
+Download and install Docker for your operating system at docker.com/get-started

+Mac:

 Note: Make sure your downloaded Docker Version matches the chip-architecture of your Computer (standard processor chip was Intel but can be Apple.
 You can check for your chipset under “About this Mac” in the Apple menu.

 Double click the docker.dmg and drag it into the applications folder.

 Open the App and accept the terms and conditions.
 Let it configurate.